 In April 2002 our board of directors adopted and in May 2002 our stockholders approved our 2002 employee stock purchase plan.
-The 2002 employee stock purchase plan will become effective on the first day on which price quotations are available for our common stock on the Nasdaq National Market.
+The 2002 employee stock purchase plan will become effective on the date that the registration statement that we filed with the Securities and Exchange Commission for this offering is declared effective by the Securities and Exchange Commission.
 The employee stock purchase plan is designed to enable eligible employees to purchase shares of our common stock at a discount on a periodic basis.